Spiritual Life

-The students, staff and faculty of Regent University share a commitment to support one another and live out their Christian faith.
-The mission of the University encourages students to embrace and share their faith through chapel services, Bible study groups, and special events that are regularly hosted on campus.
+As a Christian college, spiritual life is a critical part of the Regent student experience.
+Students, staff, and faculty of Regent Law support one another and live out their Christian worldview with intentionality.
+The university encourages students to embrace and share their faith through campus spiritual life activities including chapel services, Bible study groups, and special events.

-Since the University is non-denominational, no one Christian tradition predominates.
-Indeed, many churches and faiths are represented by members of the Regent family, including Assemblies of God, Baptist, Catholic, Episcopalian, Lutheran, and Presbyterian, among others.
+Since the university is nondenominational, no one Christian tradition predominates.
+Indeed, many churches and faiths are represented by members of the Regent family, including Assemblies of God, Baptist, Catholic, Episcopalian, Lutheran, and Presbyterian denominations, among others.

 Class Devotions

-A defining characteristic of Regent Law is that each class is ten minutes longer than ABA requirements stipulate in order to begin with a period of devotion.
-Led by either students or faculty, this time of common prayer, teaching and worship affirms the relationship between students’ professional training and Christian commitment.
-Often faculty will use the devotion time to relate Biblical principles to the material covered in class.
+A defining characteristic of Regent Law is that each class is 10 minutes longer than ABA requirements stipulate in order to begin with a period of devotion.
+Led by either students or faculty, this time of common prayer, teaching, and worship affirms the relationship between students’ professional training and Christian worldview.
+Often, faculty will use the devotion time to relate biblical principles to the material covered in class—exploring the connection between faith and law.

 Law Chapel

-Once a week Regent Law students, faculty, and staff come together for worship and a message that is tailored to the life of a Christian called to the study and practice of law.
-Each week is sponsored by a different student organization that provides lunch for a time of fellowship following the service.
+Once a week, Regent Law students, faculty, and staff come together for worship and a message that is tailored to the life of a Christian called to the study and practice of law.
+Each week, Law Chapel is sponsored by a different student organization that provides lunch following the service.

 Chaplains

-The University employs a full-time chaplain who assists and supports all members of the University community.
-Additionally, each school at the University has designated student chaplains.
+The university employs a full-time chaplain who fosters campus spiritual life and supports all members of the university community.
+Additionally, each school at the university has designated student chaplains.